-In response to a growing consensus that the bachelor's degree is becoming increasingly inadequate as formal academic preparation for the professional practice of civil engineering, the ASCE Board of Direction adopted Policy Statement 465 in October 1998.
-This initial version of the policy stated that the Society "supports the concept of the master's degree as the First Professional Degree for the practice of civil engineering at the professional level."
-Charged with implementing Policy Statement 465, the ASCE Committee on Academic Prerequisites for Professional Practice (CAP3) determined that any consideration of academic degree requirements should derive from a more fundamental analysis of the profession's BOK.
+The fourth of these issue areas-the professional degree-reflected a growing consensus that the traditional four-year baccalaureate degree was becoming increasingly inadequate as formal academic preparation for the professional practice of civil engineering.
+In October 1998, the call for action issued at the CEEC '95 resulted in the passage of ASCE Policy Statement 465-Academic Prerequisites for Licensure and Professional Practice.
+The initial version of this policy stated that the Society "supports the concept of the master's degree as the First Professional Degree for the practice of civil engineering at the professional level."2